junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The yell of pain is the first thing that catches Dean's attention.
 The familiar trench coat the second.

-The black smoke turns into monsters he's never seen before, all teeth no face, the ugliest thing one can ever imagine.
+The black smoke turns into monsters he's never seen before, all teeth and no face, the ugliest thing one can ever imagine.
 But luckily, it seems beheading can do the charm, just like all the other creatures in this place -- at least temporarily.

 Cutting his way through the surrounding circle, he sees Cas.
 Being torn apart alive, shredded by the teeth.
 Blood and grace floating from the wounds, he can't even tell what's the vessel and what's the angel.